DBMaestroDev/example-ado-pipelines/ad-hoc-workflow.md

 ## 3. Stage-by-stage walkthrough

 1. **Build** — checks out `self` and `dbmaestro-cicd`, resolves where `self` actually landed (see below), detects changed packages via git-diff, and queues the "Build with Git Change Detection" pipeline (fire-and-forget), passing the detected package names directly.

+After Build, the chain splits into two **independent** legs — Integration and Production — that both become available as soon as Build succeeds, rather than running one after the other.
+Environment selection happens purely through which leg's pre-approval gate gets approved:

+- **Integration leg:**
   2. **Integration pre-approval gate** — Environment `Integration-pre-approval`.
 Skipped entirely if detection found nothing to build (see section 5).
   3. **Upgrade (Integration)** — queues "Upgrade Environment" with `targetEnvironment=Integration` and the detected package names (fire-and-forget).
   4. **Integration post-approval gate** — Environment `Integration-post-approval`.
+- **Production leg:**
-5. **Production pre-approval gate** — Environment `Production-pre-approval`.
+  2. **Production pre-approval gate** — Environment `Production-pre-approval`.
+Also depends only on Build, and is skipped entirely if detection found nothing to build (same `has_packages` check as the Integration leg — see section 5).
-6. **Upgrade (Production)** — queues "Upgrade Environment" again with `targetEnvironment=Production` (fire-and-forget).
+  3. **Upgrade (Production)** — queues "Upgrade Environment" with `targetEnvironment=Production` and the detected package names (fire-and-forget).
-7. **Production post-approval gate** — Environment `Production-post-approval`.
-Final confirmation; workflow ends here.
+  4. **Production post-approval gate** — Environment `Production-post-approval`.
+Final confirmation for that leg.

+Both pre-approval gates open at the same time once Build finishes.
+Approving only Integration's gate runs only that leg; approving only Production's runs only that leg (in either order); approving both runs both legs concurrently.
+There is no `dependsOn` between the two legs.

-Gates 2–7 follow the exact same pattern, fire-and-forget rationale, and manual-approval-check setup as `source-control-workflow.yml` — see that doc and `README.md`'s "Fire-and-forget design" section for the full explanation; it isn't repeated here.
+Each leg's own gates follow the exact same pattern, fire-and-forget rationale, and manual-approval-check setup as `source-control-workflow.yml` — see that doc and `README.md`'s "Fire-and-forget design" section for the full explanation; it isn't repeated here.

+### 3a.
+Closing out a run that only deploys one environment

+Because the two legs are independent, a run where you only ever wanted, say, Integration will still have Production's pre-approval gate sitting there, pending, indefinitely.
+This isn't a bug to fix in the YAML — it's inherent to how Azure DevOps evaluates multi-stage pipelines: a stage only becomes eligible to run once *every* stage it depends on has reached a terminal state (Succeeded, Failed, Skipped, or Rejected), and "awaiting manual approval" isn't terminal.
+There is no `condition:`/`dependsOn:` construct that lets the overall run finish while a sibling gate is neither approved, rejected, nor timed out — so an unused leg's gate has to be resolved one way or another before the run itself can close.

+Three ways to resolve it, none of which require a YAML change:

+1. **Reject the gate.** Whoever is deciding just rejects the unused environment's pre-approval check in the ADO UI, right after approving the one they actually want.
+Immediate, no setup required.
+2. **Configure a timeout on that Environment's approval check.** Environments → the environment in question → "⋮" → Approvals and checks → edit the Approval check's timeout (e.g. 1 hour instead of the default).
+An un-acted-on gate then auto-rejects on its own instead of waiting indefinitely — useful if leaving a leg permanently unresolved becomes a recurring pattern rather than a one-off.
+3. **Cancel the whole run.** A blunter option if neither of the above fits — stops everything, including the leg that already succeeded, rather than resolving just the unused gate.

+**Caveat that applies to options 1 and 2 either way:** a rejected or timed-out approval counts as a *stage failure* in Azure DevOps' multi-stage YAML pipelines — there's no "partially succeeded" run outcome here.
+So a run where Integration deployed successfully and Production's gate was deliberately rejected will still show up in the Runs list, and in failure-notification emails (`README.md` section 9), as **Failed** overall.
+Anyone reviewing run status or failure notifications for this pipeline needs to check *which* stage actually failed before assuming something broke — a rejected/unused leg looks identical, at the run-result level, to a genuine failure.

+No decision has been made yet on which of these three to standardize on; for now, resolve it however fits the situation.

 ### Resolving where `self` actually checked out